tkachuk-zhenechk/Cairo-Data-Availability/README.md

 Cairo Data Structures Playground
 Exploring Cairo for implementing basic data structures and experimenting with the language's syntax.
 Motivati
-Project serves as a hands-on exploration of Cairo, aiming not only to enhance personal understanding of the laguage but also to contribute examples of Cairo syntax for others in the community.
+Project serves as a hands-on exploration of Cairo, aiming not only to enhance personal understanding of the laguage but also to contribute examles of Cairo syntax for others in the community.
 While prioritizing simplicity, I attempt to encapsulate functionality that might complicate users, even if t involves a trade-off, such as aintaining a length variable in a dictionary, potentially being slightly more expensive than a conventional Cairo implementation.

 Implemented Data Structures
 Lis